Do you know the cost of reserving a British Airways Club World business class seat?

 There is some good news.

 Seat reservations in business class are becoming less relevant now that the new Club Suite is operating more and more routes.
-As we covered in this article, you will currently find Club Suite on the new A350 and 787-10 fleets as well as refitted Boeing 777s.

 In theory there are no bad seats with Club Suite.
 The current Club World layout delivers a huge variety of travel experiences since the dense layout means many people do not have direct aisle access, are facing backwards or do not have much privacy.